danielgormly/drone-plugin-kube/README.md

 - Update dependencies with brew `glide update --strip-vendor`
 - [Creating a Drone plugin in Go](https://docs.drone.io/plugins/examples/golang/)
 - Testing with minikube (OSX: `brew cask install minikube`)

+I'm happy to accept pull requests or take feedback.
+Use the issues tab or a PR.